-As we have already explained in one of our previous articles, API (Application Programming Interface) is a set of protocols and tools for building software applications.
-But, the main focus of this article will be on the types of Magento 2 API authentication.
+As explained in one of our previous articles, API (Application Programming Interface) is a set of protocols and tools for building software applications.
+The main focus of this article will be on the types of Magento 2 API authentication and their use.

-Thanks to Magento 2 API framework, developers can create new Web services with Magento 2 stores.
-It supports the following web services: REST (Representational State Transfer) and SOAP (Simple Object Access Protocol).
+To start with, the Magento 2 API framework allows developers to create new Web services with M2 stores.
+It supports REST (Representational State Transfer) and SOAP (Simple Object Access Protocol) web services.

 Magento 2 currently has 3 types of authentication: